Regulations governing the forex broker license in Seychelles

 Jegor Kupratsevits

-Head of Finance Projects
+Head of Fintech

-Requirements for Forex licensing in Seychelles
+Requirements for forex licensing in Seychelles

-List of required documents
+List of Required Document

 • Cover letter: A formal cover letter, signed by the applicant or their representative, introducing the application.